WonahDshypoet/WonahDshypoet/README.md

 - 👋 Hi, I’m @WonahDshypoet
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning Web Dev
+- 🌱 I’m currently learning to program with JavaScript.
-- 💞️ I’m looking to collaborate on anything involving OOP
 - 📫 How to reach me twitter on https://twitter.com/shypoet__ or Phone: 07044606804

 <!---